-World Animal Protection's analysis of Canada's exotic pet laws found that many provinces fail to sufficiently restrict which

-Territories do not regulate this issue at all at a provincial or territorial level.
+World Animal Protection's analysis of Canada's exotic pet laws found that many provinces fail to sufficiently restrict which animals can be owned as pets.
+Ontario and Northwest Territories do not regulate this issue at all at a provincial or territorial level.
 Other provinces have stronger laws, which have largely been developed in response to tragic incidents such as the death of two boys from asphyxiation from an African Rock Python in New Brunswick and the woman who was mauled to death by a tiger in British Columbia.
 These incidents are tragic and Canada should apply a consistent and evidence-based regulatory approach that prevents issues like this from occurring.

-Ranking of exotic pet laws in Canada
+Ranking of exotic pet laws in Canada41